learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Other CSS Selectors

 Now that we have covered that the css selector for selecting by an id attribute is the # sign, let's cover some of the others.
-Below is some HTML content, and afterwards is a table of ways to select the paragraph element.
+Below is some HTML content, and afterwards is a table displaying different ways to select the paragraph element.

 ```html
 <div>